 The innate immune system is the immunity we’re born with.
 White blood cells known as leukocytes are produced in the red marrow of our bones and then differentiate into a variety of components that each have different abilities and functions.

 For instance, the most prevalent type of leukocyte are the neutrophils that patrol the bloodstream in search of pathogens to engulf and digest.
-The eosinophils and basophils release chemicals that place the immune system on alert, causing the walls of the blood vessels to dilate so that platelets are able to rush to the site of an injury to control blood loss.
+The eosinophils and basophils release chemicals that place the immune system on alert and cause the walls of the blood vessels to dilate so that platelets are able to rush to the site of an injury to control blood loss.
 And the lymphocytes, or “natural killer cells” have the ability to kill an infected body cell before it has a chance to replicate.

 When the cells of the innate immune system are overpowered by the numerous strains of bacteria and virus we come in contact with, then the adaptive immune system is activated.
 This type of immunity consists of B-cells and T-cells with a much more aggressive strategy; when they encounter a disease-causing microbe, they can modify their function to eliminate that specific pathogen, and then stay on guard in the bloodstream for years.

 An antibody is a type of protein manufactured by white blood cells to either kill a specific type of pathogen or “tag” it for destruction by other parts of the immune system

 When a B-cell is confronted by an invading virus or bacteria, it collects a small fragment of the pathogen, known as an antigen, and places it on its own outer membrane.
 The B-cell then travels to the lymph nodes and connects with a “helper” T-cell that releases chemicals known as cytokines into the bloodstream.
 The immune system is placed on alert and the “effector” T-cells are activated.
 The effector T-cell “reads” the antigen on the B-cell, creates custom-made antibodies, and then searches for that specific pathogen in other parts of the body.
 At the same time, “memory” T-cells are created that continue to replicate in the bloodstream for years to quickly release antibodies and prevent re-infection in the future.